Islamic Group of Lebanon

-The Islamic Group (الجماعة الإسلامية Al-Jama'ah Al-Islamiyah) abbreviated as the acronym JI is a Sunni Islamist political party in Lebanon.
-Jamaa Islamiya was founded in 1964 as the Lebanese branch of the Muslim Brotherhood.
-In fact, it was established by young members of 'Ibad al Rahman (or the Worshipers of the Merciful).
+The Islamic Group of Lebanon (Note: الجماعة الإسلامية في لبنان) is a Sunni Islamist political and militant organization based in Lebanon.
+It was founded in 1964 as the Lebanese affiliate of the transnational Muslim Brotherhood.

+It was established by young members of Ibad al-Rahman (or the Worshipers of the Merciful).
 Its origins, as documented by Nizar Hamzeh, go back to the height of Gamal Abdel Nasser's efforts at Arab unity in the mid-1960s.
-It supports the idea of establishing a legal order in Lebanon that is based on Islamic shari'a.
+It supports the idea of establishing a legal order in Lebanon that is based on sharia law.
 As a local branch it closely follows the doctrines of the Muslim Brotherhood.
-Fathi Yakan was the group's grandfather and main ideologue who is a veteran Islamist scholar and preacher from Tripoli.
+Fathi Yakan was the group's main ideologue who is a veteran Islamist scholar and preacher from Tripoli.

-Its ex-leader is Ibrahim Al-Masri, who succeeded its former leader Faisal Mawlawi due to sickness.
+The organization is led by Muhammad Taqqush.
+Before him, the group's leader was Ibrahim al-Masri, who succeeded its former leader Faisal Mawlawi due to sickness.
 The party entered the 2009 Lebanese general election beside the Future Movement in Beirut's 3rd electoral district.
-Currently they have 1 seat in the Lebanese Parliament.
+Currently, the party has one seat in the Lebanese Parliament.

+Since 2024, the group has been resisting the Israeli occupation of South Lebanon.
+The Islamic Group of Lebanon has been designated a terrorist organization by the United States and Argentina.

+History

+Established in Beirut during the 1960s as part of the Muslim Brotherhood’s expansion into Lebanon, The Islamic Group (Jamaa Islamiya) emphasized the Brotherhood’s ideology of Islamically rooted social and political activism.